Botlhale-AI/docusaurus/docs/0 - Platform/bot-builder/5 - Custom Functions.md

 :::info
 > We are here to help!
-For any questions regarding this feature, please email support@botlhale.ai
+Please email support@botlhale.ai with any questions.
 :::